coolnikitav/CodingLearning/computer-architecture/000-review-questions.md

 All of the units need to start up, so 15+8+5 startup cycles.
 Chaining allows operations to start before previous one is finished.
 If we say that a new operation is 5 cycles, and each additional one is 1 more cycle, we will get 5 + 7*1 + 4+1+1+2 = 20 cycles + 28 startup cycles, or 48 total.

+d) If the vector sequence is chained, how many clock cycles are required per complex result value, including overhead?

+I dont see how this result would change from C.

+e) Now assume that the processor has three memory pipelines and chaining.
+If there are no bank conflicts in the loop’s accesses, how many clock cycles are required per result?

+3 memory pipelines would allow 3 load/stores to occur at the same time.
+So the pipeline can be shorted by about 6 load/stores, or 6 cycles, resulting in 42 cycles.

 ## 8 - 1.9
 You are designing a system for a real-time application in which